 10. Whataburger was founded by a total badass.

 The most interesting man in the world is real.
 He may or may not have preferred Dos Equis, but he certainly founded Whataburger.
 When he wasn't busy drilling for oil or working as a diamond courier, Harmon Dobson could be found flying planes.
 After all, who else could have created such an epic hamburger legacy?

 9. The first out of state location opened in 1959

 A mere nine years after the debut of Whataburger in Texas, Dobson opened the first out of state location in Pensacola, Florida.
 There are now hundreds of locations all across the southern U.S. and the southwest.

 SEE ALSO: WHATABURGER TROLLS KANYE WEST ON TWITTER

 Dobson originally wanted to make a burger so big you had to hold it with two hands.
 To achieve this, he had to commission a bakery in Corpus Christi to custom make five-inch hamburger buns, except that they couldn't because they didn't have pans large enough.
 Undeterred, Dobson sought out a manufacturer to have the pans specially made, and the five-inch bun was born.

 7. The orange and white stripes were inspired by air travel

-The orange and white stripes were inspired by Dobson’s passion for flying.
+Dobson's passion for flying inspired the iconic orange and white stripes.
 He liked the idea of being able to spot his restaurants from the sky, so he opened the first of what we now know as the classic Whataburger buildings in Odessa, Texas, in 1961.